Lord-Windy/asmjit/README.md

 Some operands have to be created explicitly by `CodeEmitter`.
 For example labels must be created by `newLabel()` before they are passed to `CodeEmitter`.

-### Assembling First Code
+### X86Assembler - Introduction

-This example shows a all steps necessary to generate and execute machine code by using `CodeHolder`, `X86Assembler`, and `JitRuntime`:
+X86Assembler is a code-emitter that emits X86 machine code into a CodeBuffer.
+Next example shows all steps necessary to generate and execute machine code by using `CodeHolder`, `X86Assembler`, and `JitRuntime`:

 ```c++
 using namespace asmjit;